praveenax/Dec_2019_CodeChallenge/README.md

 This repo is dedicated for all the #coders who are participating in the Code Challenge.

 #Update:
-##Challenge 1:
+##Challenge 1: NLP + ML [High Difficulty]
-Your Input is a 1000 words.
+Your Input is a 1000 words/prose.
 Your output should be a array of {Questions + Answers}.
 Use NLP to generate question from the given prose input.
+Just think Comprehensive Questioning but in Reverse!

+##Challenge 2: NLP [Low Difficulty]
+Your Input is a sentence/command.
+Your output should be a response for the sentence/command.
+You can use any language, library.
+But my recommendation is to Use Python + Rasa NLP to generate absolutely original chat client/app.

 ![alt text](challenge.gif)